nearform/playwright-firebase/README.md

 ### Attaching playright-firebase as a fixture to Playwright

 Playwright is based on fixtures.
-You have likely already used them within playwright, they are the `{ page }` object that is passed in to `test`.
+You have likely already used them within Playwright, they are the `{ page }` object that is passed in to `test`.
 More information on them [here](https://playwright.dev/docs/test-fixtures).
 In the very same way, we are able to add our own fixture, which we call `auth` to the tests.
 To do so, we need to create a setup file that will automatically run before all other tests.
 We will call this `auth.setup.ts`

 ```ts
 // auth.setup.ts